-Because this bill would implement year-round PST for Washington State, the population that is likely to be impacted would be all Washington residents.
-Evidence from the literature does highlight a few populations that appear to have higher risk for adverse health events around the time of the transition to DST such as those taking cardiac medications,5 those with low cholesterol and triglycerides,5 individuals under the age of 65,6 and those with other comorbidities (hypertension, diabetes, etc.).10 Further, the evidence also suggests that individuals who already have trouble sleeping, children, and the elderly may have more trouble adjusting following the transition to DST in the spring.^{4,9}
+Because this bill would implement year-round DST for Washington State, the population likely to be impacted includes all Washington residents.
+Evidence from the literature does highlight a few populations that appear to have higher risk for adverse health events around the time of the transition to DST such as those taking cardiac medications, those with low cholesterol and triglycerides, individuals under the age of 65 years, and those with other comorbidities (hypertension, diabetes, etc.).
+Further, the evidence also suggests that individuals who already have trouble sleeping, children, and the elderly may have more trouble adjusting following the transition to DST in the spring.